Riwedieb/Riwedieb.github.io/_posts/2020-05-30-about-dog-breed-classification.markdown

 we want to proceed further and guess which breed the dog or the human face is looking alike.
 The CNN trained for this purpose is implemented using [Keras](https://keras.io/).
 It has the following architecture:
-...
-TODO: Add Keras summary

-which was choosen after looking through the given example and several existing CNN architectures like e.g. [VGG-16](https://neurohive.io/en/popular-networks/vgg16/), [AlexNet](https://neurohive.io/en/popular-networks/alexnet-imagenet-classification-with-deep-convolutional-neural-networks/) and [ResNet](https://neurohive.io/en/popular-networks/resnet/) and trying several adaptions.
-Like in the examples, the first convolutional layers + MaxPooling layers act as a feature recognition, which should at first find small features like edges up to larger feature like the dog's eyes or jaws.
-To not loose information, the number of kernels is doubled after each MaxPooling layer.
-The features found by the CNN layers are then fed to dense layers which establishes the connection between features and dog breed.
-Except for the last layer, all activation functions are set to 'relu' since it is efficient to compute and suppresses the "vanishing" gradients problem.
-Since we have a classification problem, the activation function of the last layer is softmax.
-The shown architecture tends to overfit fast, so the dataset is augmented using Keras' [ImageDataGenerator](https://keras.io/api/preprocessing/image/) and a droput layer is inserted before the dense layer.

 **Model summary:**